-You'll be able to enjoy increased coverage of major Royal Horticultural Society shows which coincidentally Monty Don also fronts.
+You'll be able to enjoy increased coverage of major Royal Horticultural Society shows this year.
 This is because the BBC have struck a four year deal with the RHS to broadcast programmes from not only Chelsea (22-26 May) and Hampton Court (3-8 July) but the Malvern Spring Festival (10-13 May) and the flower shows at Chatsworth (6-10 June) and Tatton (18-22 July).

 Cameras will also follow the development of the brand new RHS Garden Bridgewater due to open in 2019.
 At 154 acres, this is the largest gardening development in Europe including an 11 acre walled kitchen garden and a Learning Centre.

-RHS activities will also be highlighted on the new series of Gardeners' World which, like sunshine follows rain, returned to BBC Two on 9 March, with the weekly programmes at 20.00 once again revolving around the ubiquitous Mr Don, his Herefordshire garden and his two dogs.
+RHS activities will also be highlighted on the new series of Gardeners' World which, like sunshine follows rain, returned to BBC Two on 9 March, with the weekly hour long programmes at 8.00pm once again revolving around the ubiquitous Mr Don, his Herefordshire garden and his two dogs.

-Tired of watching ancient Ground Force repeats on obscure channels?
-Then you'll be pleased to hear that Charlie Dimmock's Garden Rescue will be back on BBC One in 2018.
+Charlie Dimmock's Garden Rescue will be back on BBC One in 2018.
+The shows are broadcast on Friday afterrnoons and Monday evenings throughout the summer.
 Working on a restricted budget, gardening's one time pin-up girl and the gold medal-winning Rich brothers will again be vying for the householder's thumbs up before going ahead with one of the two designs that are presented.

-Produced by the BBC in Aberdeen and taking on its current format in 1996, this hardy annual is packed full of practical hands-on advice covering everyday gardening topics.
+Produced by the BBC in Aberdeen and taking on its current format in 1996, the programme is packed full of practical hands-on advice covering everyday gardening topics.
 There's always a feature on 'problem' gardens and another that celebrates the best Scottish gardens and gardeners.